All Projects

 Structuring content around patient needs

-Before moving into visual design, we mapped out the full information architecture to ensure navigation was intuitive for both patients and clinicians, keeping core tasks accessible within one or two taps.
+Before moving into visual design, we mapped out the full information architecture to ensure patients could reach core tasks within one or two taps.

 Information architecture diagram